 The first use for this tool was to create usable DMA data.
 The official Nielson DMA data did not include navigable waters or coastal waters.
 This led to people at docks or out fishing who were incorrectly identified as not in a DMA.
 You can see in the screenshot that the DMA data closely follows the coastline, where the county swallows that into a smoother extended region.
 More useful, and quicker to process!

 The second use for this tool was creating usable geographical data for China.
-The maps I could find where either to simple, or to complex.
+The maps I could find where either too simple, or too complex.
 This tool let me simplify high-accuracy coordinates to reasonable paths.
 Again, coastal islands were merged into the various coastal regions.

 Lastly, countries were loaded into the database and subregions of business interest to this customer were sought and added.
 A few days work to create the tool, and one serious migraine avoided.